KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**
-No. Since links turn invalid when one or more empty lines are entered in a complete parenthesis or brackets, or the content inside a parentheiss are broken into more than one line or the closing braket and open parenthesis are not connected.
+No. Since links turn invalid when one or more empty lines are entered in a complete parenthesis or brackets, or the content inside a parentheiss are broken into more than one line, or the closing braket and open parenthesis are seperated by `\n`.
 The program has to check all the conditions and picks everything inside the complete bracket, which would probably take more than 10 lines of code.